 As the world struggles to respond to the COVID-19 pandemic, short-term policies should focus on generating much-needed information.
 The longer term focus should be on policies that make society more resilient and able to respond to a range of future challenges, whether they are anticipated or not.

-- Virtual event hosted by the Environmental Law Institute
+- Virtual event hosted by the National Association of Attorneys General.

-- Virtual event hosted by the American Bar Association Administrative Law and Regulatory Practice Section
+- Virtual event hosted by the Regulatory Transparency Project.

 Check back here soon for more!